 Running this Sub (hit the F5 key) would type the five names is cells A1:A5 in the active sheet.
 This is the result of using the Excel built-in Transpose() function.
 Using A1:E1 instead would have written the towns horizontally.

 In this sample code I manually specify the range A1:A5 because I knew in advance the size of the array.
 If a real situation we would need to find out before how many sheets are in the workbook then create an expression reflecting that range.
 For example if the number of sheets was stored in the variable x then we would use:

 Range("A1:A" & x) ' If x = 20 then the range where we copy the sheet names would be A1:A20

 Now that this part works well, let’s see how I can fill the array with an unknown number of sheets.
 Looping through each sheet to populate the array is not rocket science.
 The variable bytTotalSheets is used to store the total number of sheets.
 The array is then dimensioned to that size.

 Arrays use index to store / retrieve elements, the variable i will be used as the index.
 So the element arySuburb(1) will contain the name of sheet 1, arySuburb(2) will contain the name of sheet 2, and so on.
 See the new Sub below.

 Note that the 3 numeric variables are declared as Byte data type.
 This light data type runs extremely fast but it has a small drawback: it only holds number between 0 – 255.
-So if your workbook possibly has more than 255 sheet use the Long datatype which can hold number over 32,700 positive integers!
+So if your workbook possibly has more than 255 sheet use the Integer datatype which can hold number up to 32,700 positive integers!